Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 What cards would you recommend to someone starting out with miles & points?

-The Chase Sapphire Preferred or Chase Sapphire Reserve, United MileagePlus® Explorer Card, Marriott Rewards® Premier Credit Card, Chase Freedom, and The Hyatt Credit Card are all great cards.
-And don’t forget small business cards – the Ink Business Preferred card is on my list once I get back under 5/24.
+The Chase Sapphire Preferred Card or Chase Sapphire Reserve, United MileagePlus® Explorer Card, Marriott Rewards® Premier Credit Card, Chase Freedom, and The Hyatt Credit Card are all great cards.
+And don’t forget small business cards – the Ink Business Preferred Card Credit Card is on my list once I get back under 5/24.

 How did you search for and find the award flights?